-James concluded that there needed to be a church for these people.
-And he committed his vision to a thirteen-page document detailing what would become The Experience Community, "a Biblically-based, brutally honest community open to believers and seekers."
-He continues saying:
+James came to the conclusion that there needed to be a church for these people.
+And he committed his vision to a thirteen-page document detailing what would become The believers and seekers."

+Experience Community, "a Biblically-based, brutally honest community open to